Skip to main content

 The Federal Government now aims to develop the proven model of the social market economy into a social-environmental market economy.
 Climate action is now considered a core element of economic policy, as is evident in the creation of the first-ever Federal Ministry for Economic Affairs and Climate Action following the 2021 Bundestag election.
 Robert Habeck (Alliance 90/The Greens) is the head of the new ministry.

-Independent enterprise and europe’s financial hub
+Independent enterprise and Europe’s financial hub

+A thriving ‘Mittelstand’ is a key characteristic of the German economy, with small and medium-sized enterprises making up over 99% of all businesses in the country.
+They provide over half of all jobs and employ around 80% of trainees and apprentices.
+As such they are a pillar of Germany’s dual vocational educational system, which links theoretical teaching at vocational colleges and practical training in the workplace.
+This dual model enjoys an outstanding reputation around the world and has been adopted by many other countries.
 Successful major international corporations also help shape Germany as a place to do business.
 Many are listed on the DAX stock exchange in Frankfurt, the key financial centre on the continent of Europe.
 Frankfurt is also home to the headquarters of the European Central Bank (ECB), whose duties include monitoring the price stability of the euro Euro The euro is the currency of the European Monetary Union and after the US dollar the second most important member of the international currency system.
-Together with the national central banks, the European Central Bank (ECB), headquartered in Frankfurt/Main, is responsible for monetary policy… Read more ›
+Together with the national central banks, the European Central Bank (ECB), headquartered in Frankfurt/Main, is responsible for monetary policy… Read more › .

 A stable and attractive employment market